postgres-ai/database-lab-engine/README.md

 - GitLab: [How GitLab iterates on SQL performance optimization workflow to reduce downtime risks](https://postgres.ai/resources/case-studies/gitlab)

 ## Features
-- Blazing-fast cloning of Postgres databases – a few seconds to create a new clone ready to accept connections and queries, regardless of the database size.
+- Blazing-fast cloning of Postgres databases – a few seconds to create a new clone ready to accept connections and queries, regardless of database size.
 - The theoretical maximum number of snapshots and clones is 2<sup>64</sup> ([ZFS](https://en.wikipedia.org/wiki/ZFS), default).
 - The theoretical maximum size of PostgreSQL data directory: 256 quadrillion zebibytes, or 2<sup>128</sup> bytes ([ZFS](https://en.wikipedia.org/wiki/ZFS), default).
 - PostgreSQL major versions supported: 9.6–14.